Gemini launches in-house insurer to boost coverage for crypto assets

 The company sees a robust insurance program as a means for the use of virtual currency to become more mainstream, said Yusuf Hussain, Gemini’s head of risk.

 “Insurance is one of the last hurdles,” Hussain said in an interview.
-“In order for there to be mass adoption, the path forward is a regular, compliant exchange system that clients have become accustomed to in traditional finance.”
+“In order for there to be mass adoption, the path forward is a regulated, compliant exchange system that clients have become accustomed to in traditional finance.”

 Many types of companies form their own insurers as a way to help cover business risks that can be impossible or too expensive to insure.
 These in-house insurers are known in the industry as “captive insurers.”